huggingface/datasets/docs/source/dataset_streaming.rst

     ...     for example in shuffled_dataset:
     ...         ...

 In this case in the first epoch, the dataset is shuffled with ``seed + 0`` and in the second epoch it is shuffled with ``seed + 1``, making your dataset reshuffled at each epoch.
+It randomizes both the shuffle buffer and the shards order.

 Processing data with ``map``